 By contrast, supply is known as a dependent variable in the supply curve.
 This means that supply only increases or decreases in reaction to price.
 So when prices increase, businesses look to expand output to capture those profits.

-Determinants of Supply – Shifts in the Supply Curve
+Factors Affecting the Law of Supply – Shifts in the Supply Curve

 In reality, supply is not always consistent.
 It can increase and decrease irrelevant of price.
 For example, a bad harvest may reduce the amount of grain produced in one year.
 This can push the supply curve left, meaning the price paid would be the same, just at a lower quantity supplied.